 - Average snow depth during the season is 49 " at summit elevation and 37 " at base elevation.
 Snow coverage is usually best during February, offering an average snow depth of 59 " at summit elevation and 45 " at the base.
 This makes Hochkar - Göstling the ski resort with the best snow conditions in Lower Austria.

 - Hochkar - Göstling features 49 sunny days on average per season.
 The average for all ski Resorts in Austria is 56 sunny days.
 March is the sunniest month with an average of 23 sunny days.

 Snow Safety & Snowmaking

 On Mountain Dining

-If you choose JoSchi Berghaus as your stop, you'll be eating in the highest pizza restaurant in lower Austria at 1,770 metres (5,807 ft).
+If you opt for a slice at JoSchi Berghaus, you'll be eating at the highest pizza restaurant in Lower Austria at 1,770 metres (5,807 ft).
 Aside from the great pizza, the restaurant's sun terrace also serves up wonderful views over the surrounding landscape.

-By public transportation:
+By public transport:

 You can travel to Amstetten, Waidhofen an der Ybbs or St. Pölten, Scheibbs with the so-called Western Railway (Westbahn).
 From these stations simply take the public bus MO1 or MO2 to Göstling an der Ybbs.
 To reach Hochkar directly, you could also take bus MO13.